RanSuLab/starter-academic/content/en/publication/ACPred-Fuse fusing multi-view information improves the prediction of anti-cancer peptides/index.md

 ---
-title: "M6APred-EL: A Sequence-Based Predictor for Identifying N6-methyladenosine Sites Using Ensemble Learning"
+title: "ACPred-Fuse: fusing multi-view information improves the prediction of anticancer peptides"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Bing Rao
+- Chen Zhou
+- Guoying Zhang
+- admin
 - Leyi Wei
-- Huangrong Chen
-- admin

-date: "2018-07-01T00:00:00Z"
+date: "2019-11-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).